Taxd

 You know those little letters and numbers on your payslip next to 'tax code'?
-What does the T mean on my tax code?
+What does T tax code mean?

 If you're like most people, tax codes seem utterly confusing, and you just accept whatever your employer has listed.
 However, understanding your tax code can help ensure you're paying the right amount and avoid issues down the road.

-Ready to decode your tax code and understand your payslip better?
+Ready to decode the T in tax code and understand your payslip better?
 Let's dive in.

 What is a Tax Code?